I believe that it’s a fundamental mistake to confuse personal charisma with political charisma.

 Now again, personal charisma is a thing that exists, and some politicians have it and some don’t.
 Certainly personal charisma can help make a politician a locus of political charisma.
-But they are not at all the same thing, and personal charisma is neither a necessary nor sufficient quality in a politician who is imbued by his followers with personal charisma.
+But they are not at all the same thing, and personal charisma is neither a necessary nor sufficient quality in a politician who is imbued by his followers with political charisma.

 (Note that political charisma seems to be an almost exclusively male phenomenon, with extremely rare exceptions — Eva Peron may be the most striking counter-example.
 This is not coincidental: in a patriarchal society, followers are not going to look for political charisma in women politicians and so of course they won’t find it.)